openmpf/openmpf-docker/README.md

 ### (Optional) Import Root Certificates for Additional Certificate Authorities

-The Workflow Manager can be configured to trust additional certificate authorities.
-The Workflow Manager uses these certificates when it acts as an HTTPS client.
-Examples include remote media download and job status callbacks.
+The Workflow Manager, Markup, and component containers can be configured to trust additional certificate authorities.
+The containers use these certificates when acting as an HTTPS client.
+For example, the Workflow Manager will use the certificates when downloading remote media and when sending job status callbacks.

-To import additional root certificates add an entry for `MPF_CA_CERTS` to the `workflow-manager` service's environment variables in `docker-compose.core.yml`. `MPF_CA_CERTS` must contain a colon-delimited list of absolute file paths.
-Each entry in `MPF_CA_CERTS` will be added to Workflow Manager's trust store.
-This feature is intended to be used with a volume mounted to the Workflow Manager container containing the certificates, but the paths can refer to any path the container has access to (e.g. Docker configs, secrets, and bind mounts).
+To import additional root certificates add an entry for `MPF_CA_CERTS` to a service's environment variables in `docker-compose.core.yml`. `MPF_CA_CERTS` must contain a colon-delimited list of absolute file paths.
+Each entry in `MPF_CA_CERTS` will be added to the container's trust store.
+This feature is intended to be used with a volume mounted to the container containing the certificates, but the paths can refer to any path the container has access to (e.g. Docker configs, secrets, and bind mounts).

 ### (Optional) Use Secrets for Environment Variables